-In this section, I compute the DEPI by following the methodology in Shibuya (1992), and examine the information content of asset price as a leading indicator of inflation.
+In this chapter, I compute the DEPI by following the methodology in Shibuya (1992), and examine the information content of asset prices as a leading indicator of inflation.

-(1) Calculation of DEPI
+A. Calculation of DEPI

-I calculate the DEPI by following the methodology described in the Appendix 2 of Shibuya (1992), where the weights for the GDP deflator and National Wealth (hereafter, aggregate asset price index) are assumed to be 0.03 and 0.97, respectively.
+I calculate the DEPI by following the methodology described in Appendix 2 of Shibuya (1992), where the weights for the GDP deflator and national wealth (hereafter, aggregate asset price index) are assumed to be 0.03 and 0.97, respectively.
 Figure 1 plots the movements of the DEPI from 1957 to 1997.14